-Inmates will ordinarily be given an initial hearing within five (5) work days after the incident report is issued, excluding the day it was issued, weekends, and holidays.
-The Warden must approve, in writing, the any extension over five (5) days.
+Inmates will ordinarily be given an initial hearing within five (5) work days from when staff became aware of the incident, excluding the day it was issued, weekends, and holidays.
+The Warden must approve, in writing, any extension over five (5) days.
 The inmate is entitled to be present at the initial hearing and may make statements and present documentary evidence.
-The UDC must give its decision in writing to the inmate by the close of the next work day.
 The UDC may make findings on Moderate and Low severity offenses.
 The UDC will automatically refer Greatest and High severity offenses to the DHO for final disposition.